SpryFox/DarkConfig/README.md

         }
     }

-Now, autogenerate index.bytes by using the menu item "_Assets -> Autogenerate DarkConfig Index_".
+Finally, autogenerate index.bytes by using the menu item "_Assets -> Autogenerate DarkConfig Index_".
 DarkConfig uses the index to locate its configuration files on platforms that don't support directory listing (such as Unity resources).

-Building Objects
+Building Objects From Configs
 -----------------

-There are three entry points for using configuration files to build up in-memory object structures.
+There are two entry points for using configuration files to build up in-memory object structures.

 ### Apply: